ArunMichaelDsouza/JSConf-belgium-2017-talk/README.md

 This talk will also cover essential differences between task runners and bundlers with focus on advanced optimisation techniques like Tree shaking and Code splitting.

 ## Slides
-PDF slides available on GitHub -
+PDF version available on GitHub -
 [GitHub link](http://bit.ly/JSConf-Belgium-2017-slides)

 Also on SlideShare -